-Every family has their own Christmas traditions.
-For instance, in my parent’s house we all open one present on Christmas Eve, than save the rest for Christmas morning.
-At my friends house, it’s all about the stockings.
+Do you ever think about Christmas traditions around the world?
+Think about it, every family has its own Christmas traditions.
+For instance, in my parent’s house, we all open one present on Christmas Eve, then save the rest for Christmas morning.
+At my friend’s house, it’s all about the stockings.
 Does your family serve a certain dish for Christmas dinner?
 Do you pick up your tree the day after Thanksgiving?
 Does everyone head to Grandma’s for a Christmas brunch?
-Well your family Christmas traditions are nothing like these!
+Well, your family Christmas traditions are nothing like these!

-A Ukrainian folk tale says that a poor widowed mother could not afford decorations for her familys Christmas tree, but on Christmas morning she awoke to find a spider had beautifully decorated the tree with its web.
-So now an artificial spider and web are hidden in the Christmas tree among the standard ornaments, and good luck is bestowed on the child who finds it.
+A Ukrainian folk tale says that a poor widowed mother could not afford decorations for her family’s Christmas tree.
+But when she woke up on Christmas morning she found a spider had beautifully decorated the tree with its web.
+So now an artificial spider and web are hidden in the Christmas tree among the standard ornaments.
+Good luck is supposedly bestowed on the child who finds it.